Social Selling Index Calculator

 These benchmarks matter more than the raw number.
 A score of 65 in a highly competitive industry like SaaS sales means something different than 65 in a niche market with fewer active sellers.

-How to Improve Your Social Selling Index Score
+How to Improve Your SSI Score

-Optimize Your LinkedIn Profile
+Clarify Your LinkedIn Profile

 • Headline - Skip the job title.
 Use a value statement that tells prospects what you help with.
 "Helping B2B sales teams book 3x more meetings" beats "Account Executive at Acme Corp."